 - 1. MyAccount: The University of Freiburg provides all students with a UserID that gives access to all important IT services.
 You can manage your UniAccount on the platform myAccount on which you can administer your passwords and membership in several mailing lists.
 This account gives access to services such as your university email account, Campus Management, Wi-Fi, Freiburg's University Library and the Online Literature Database ReDI as well as the e-learning platform ILIAS. - 2.
 ILIAS: ILIAS is the E-Learning platform of the university.
-It serves as a communication, course management, and program administration tool.
-Your instructors will create folders on ILIAS for their courses and will use the ILIAS email function to communicate with students about the course.
-The email function is synchronized with your student email account.
-Therefore, it is crucial that you register for a course on ILIAS for which you plan to write the exam.

-Your university email address and ILIAS are official communication channels and will be treated as such by your instructors, administration, and staff.
+It serves as a communication, course management, and program administration tool. - There is an ILIAS course for every UCF seminar.
+Students are added automatically after their course registration.
+Your instructors will provide material and use the ILIAS email function (which is synchronized with your student email account) to communicate with you about the course. - In addition to course-related information, general LAS material can be found on the LAS Info Board on ILIAS: LAS forms (e.g. applications for credit recognition, study abroad, internships...) as well as important publications (e.g. the Module Handbook and Course Catalogs).
+In order to receive timely information, be sure to sign-up on the Info Board and regularly check for updates. - 3.
+HISinOne: The Campus Management system HISinOne allows you to register for courses and exams, retrieve transcripts and update your personal contact information.
+This is also the place to look up the grades you have received. - 4.
+Student email: Your university email address and ILIAS are official communication channels and will be treated as such by your instructors, administration, and staff.
 We assume you read information sent to your university email address or published through ILIAS.
 You should check your university email at least once a day.
-In order to receive timely information, be sure to sign-up on the "Info Board" on ILIAS.